krlu/fifth-drake/README.md

 climb.pgPassword=[psql password]
 ```

-Next, you can simply use the following command to
+Once the database is created and settings are configured, you can simply use the following command to
 actually create the proper schema structure:

 `sbt flywayMigrate`